Oh, hi! If you’re new to these parts, lemme introduce myself. I’m Kristen Kalp, and I kick ass at everything, all the time.

 My life’s best conversations and breakthroughs and moments happen when someone, somewhere, leans in and whispers, “Me, too.”

-Whether you want to label me a poet, an author, a healer, or a business coach — whether you’re here to remember that you’re not alone or align your business with your truest, deepest, and most tender bits, I’m so freaking glad you’re here.
+Whether you want to label me a poet, an author, a healer, a teacher, or a business coach — whether you’re here to remember that you’re not alone or align your business with your truest, deepest, and most tender bits, I’m so freaking glad you’re here.

 My wish for you is to find and then listen to the smallest voices within you — the ones whispering that you can go deeper into the heart of yourself and your broken bits and come out the other side more alive and vital and whole than ever before.